2017 Prediction: Queen Elizabeth Retires And ‘The Crown’ Season 2 Gives Her A Nod

 One of the primary patronages of Princess Alexandra that is independent from her duties on behalf of Queen Elizabeth II is work with blind people.
 Princess Alexandra is president of Sightsavers, and a patron for Guide Dogs for the Blind Association and Action for Blind People.

-[Feature Image by Yui Mok – WPA Pool/Getty Images]
+[Featured Image by Yui Mok – WPA Pool/Getty Images]